GioC1810/Computational_intelligence/exam/README.md

 Since the state space is very large I tried to reduce the number of them using some symmetries to reduce every state to its canonical form
 Despite that the performance of the agent was very poor (just a little more than 50%) and the table was too large and not portable (about 19GB) so I don't include the training and the results

+## Results
+The final results are in the 'results' notebook

 ## Resource used
 * [Reinforcement Learning: An Inreoduction by Richard S. Sutton and Andrew G. Barto](http://incompleteideas.net/book/RLbook2018.pdf)